Time |

 |

 COLHA is a group of dedicated living historians that strive to accurately portray the history of the British Commandos during the Second World War.
-For the Southern Maryland Celtic Festival, members of COLHA will be presenting a timeline of No. 4 Army Commando from 1940 through 1944.
-Formed in 1940, No. 4 Army Commando had strong ties to Scotland.
+For the Southern Maryland Celtic Festival, members of COLHA will be presenting a Bren Section of No. 4 Army Commando during Operation Overlord (aka D-Day) in June 1944.

 McGregor’s Battery, CSA